breastmed/breastmed/content/services.md

       Please let me know as soon as possible if you do not require an appointment.
 I appreciate lives with young children are busy and unpredictable.

-      Cancellation over 48 hours prior to appointment -- 80% refund.
+      Cancellation over 48 hours prior to lactation appointment -- 80% refund.

       Cancellation within 48 hours -- no refund but may reschedule by mutual agreement.
+Clinic appointments will incur a charge of £50 for a missed appointment
   - type: text-box
     bg: rosy-brown
     image: /i/blue-blazer.jpg